BTS reflects on their Billboard Hot 100 milestone

 SEOUL, Sept.
-2 (UPI) -- K-pop superstars BTS added another award to their trophy case this week, becoming the first all-South Korean band to top the Billboard Hot 100 chart with their single "Dynamite."
+2 (UPI) -- K-pop superstars BTS added another accolade this week, becoming the first all-South Korean band to top the Billboard Hot 100 chart with their single "Dynamite."

 On Wednesday, the septet held an online press conference to react to the news.